ErpNetDocs/webclient/introduction/select-navigator.md

 ![Pictures](pictures/direct-sale-order-select2.png)

-3. On the respective page, you can see one or more fields which can be filled manually or with the help of dropdown menus.
+3. On the respective form, you can see multiple fields which can be filled with the help of dropdown menus.

-To access the **Select by navigator** option and the available features that come with it, click the **downward chevron** button.
+To access the **Select by navigator** option and the respective information which comes with it, click the **downward chevron** button.

 ![Pictures](pictures/store-down-button-select.png)

 4. A vertical three-point button will appear right above the chevron button.

-By clicking on it, you expand a menu from which you can choose **Select by navigator**.
+By clicking on it, you expand a menu from which you need to choose **Select by navigator**.

 ![Pictures](pictures/select-by-navigator-button2.png)

-This takes you to a separate page where you can see all of the field's available data.
+This takes you to the page of the dropdown menu where you can see all of the field's available options.

-The navigator responsible for containing it will be opened in **Select mode**.
+The navigator responsible for containing it is opened in **Select mode** and allows for a record selection.

 ![Pictures](pictures/module-screen.png)

-5. The Select button text is dynamic and changes each time a different line gets marked.
+5. The **Select** button text is dynamic and will change each time you select an option (line).

-After choosing an option, click on the button to confirm your choice.

 ![Pictures](pictures/module-screen2.png)

-After selecting and confirming your choice, you will return to the original form (e.g. **direct sales order**).
+After selecting and confirming your choice, you will return to the original document form.

-The data you've selected will be filled in the respective drop down field.
+The option you've chosen will be reflected in the respective dropdown field.

 ![Pictures](pictures/choice-selected.png)